MedX-PKU/medx-pku.github.io/README.md

 ## 🎯 About

-MedX Laboratory (医维矩阵实验室) is an international medical informatics research platform jointly established by AI researchers and medical researchers from Peking University and the University of Edinburgh.
-We collaborate with top-tier hospitals including Peking University Cancer Hospital and Peking University Third Hospital.
+MedX Laboratory (医维矩阵实验室) is a laboratory supported by the National Engineering Research Center for Software Engineering (NERC) at Peking University, led by Professor Yasha Wang and managed by Research Assistant Professor Liantao Ma.
+The lab collaborates extensively with the University of Hong Kong, the University of Edinburgh, and other institutions.
+Our collaborating hospitals include Peking University Third Hospital, Peking University Cancer Hospital, and others.

 Our research focuses on:
 - 🧠 **Large Language Models** for medical applications